Andy-Mod/ingescape-karaoke-v1.0/README.md

 ```
 This process may take a little time, so feel free to grab a coffee while it runs.

+### Instructions for File Cleanup

+After the process is complete, please follow these steps:

+1. Open the file located at `data/others/save_score.csv`.
+2. Delete its contents, leaving only the first line in the file.
+3. Ensure there are no new line characters after the first line.

 ## Usage

 At this stage, everything should be ready.
 Ensure that Circle and the WhiteBoard are running and connected properly.